striezel/avif-convert/readme.md

 Converts AVIF images to JPEG images, using a Docker container as the environment that performs the conversion.

-It's assumed that you know have Docker installed, so no further information is provided.
+It's assumed that you have Docker installed, so no further information is provided.
 If you need more information, take a look at
 <https://docs.docker.com/>, in particular the "Get started with Docker" guide.